stevensacks/draft-js-drop-image-plugin/README.md

 The editor must have been focused at least once for this to work.
 Otherwise, it will replace the webpage with the image that was dropped on the browser.
 I force the editor to focus on componentDidMount().

 ## Things To Know
 For this to work, you also need a way to render Atomic images.
-I have included my implementation of it in this repo, but AtomicImage is not part of this plugin.
+I have included my implementation of it in this repo as a quick example, but AtomicImage is not part of this plugin.

 You will probably want to modify AtomicImage to your particular needs.